Welcome to the fascinating world of herpetological (Reptile & Amphibian) photography by Ross McGibbon

 I’m now based in Perth, Western Australia, and after travelling to 35 countries my favourite places are still the red sandy deserts, lush tropical rainforests, vast mountain ranges and spectacular coastlines of Australia.
 My frequent travels have resulted in an expansive portfolio of images showcasing some of Australia’s most iconic species in their natural habitat.

-I’ve come to realise that the popularity of birds, mammals and marine life far outweighs that of reptiles.
+Over the years I’ve come to realise that the popularity of birds, mammals and marine life far outweighs that of reptiles.
 Being passionate about reptiles is said to be like supporting the loosing footy team year in and year out.
-This is because the majority of people misunderstand or fear reptiles - particularly snakes.
-If I can help people to appreciate and understand these extraordinary animals even a fraction of what I do, then I will consider my efforts well rewarded.
+This is because the majority of people fear and misunderstand reptiles - particularly snakes.
+Therefore, I use my images as a medium to spread education and awareness about reptiles.
+If I can help the public to appreciate and understand these extraordinary animals even a fraction of what I do, then I will consider my efforts well rewarded.

 "In the end we will conserve only what we love; we will love only what we understand" (Baba Dioum, 1968.)